 “C-Cres . . .
 Colonel Grandview, what you say . . . isn’t possib—.”

-His outward expression scarcely changed, except the color of his eyes drastically darkened, from bright sky to storm cloud, which had never been directed to her.
+His outward expression scarcely changed, a tightness around the eyes and along his face, but mostly the color of his eyes drastically darkened, from bright sky to storm cloud, which had never been directed to her.
 His own troopers, had often mentioned their fear or elation at his expressions; depending on whether they were to receive his wrath or his blessing.
-Cres stood abruptly, and she felt his potent, coiled presence, as the vibrantly alive, inescapable thing it was.
+Cres stood abruptly, and she clutched the bark covered tree behind her, feeling his potent, coiled presence, as the vibrantly alive, inescapable thing it was.

 “Col . . .
 C-Cres.
 I’m sorry, but it’s just . . . just . . . .”